Turbo’s Guide to Econ

 Like I said in the beginning, this is a GROUP survival game.

-The true success of the Road Royals, my crew as a player in game, was that every character in the crew came into game with at least Basic Trailblazing.
+The true success of the Road Royals, my crew as a player in game, was that every character in the crew came into game with at least some way to earn Scrap.
 We were able to generate more Metals than any other group in game, and we could sell it for a profit.
 It gave us an edge over the other player factions, and enabled us to build Vehicles faster than any other group.
 But we did it as a TEAM.

 If you are struggling to succeed in the economy game, don’t try to do it alone.
 Make friends, and include them into your crew and you’ll be a success in no time.
 DR is a numbers game, and having more people than someone else is a quick way to be successful, whether it’s in a fight or a trade deal.